webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 Also note here is a place where we have to match `shaderLocation` to what we used in the shader.

-In WebGPU we setup the `primitive`, cull mode, and depth settings here.
+In WebGPU we set up the `primitive`, cull mode, and depth settings here.
 That means if we want to draw something with any of those settings different, for example if we want to draw some geometry with triangles and later with lines, we have to create multiple pipelines.